Red Queen hypothesis: Evolution of sex

-On the other hand, Hanley et al. studied mite infestations of a parthenogenetic gecko species and its two related sexual ancestral species.
-Contrary to expectation based on the Red Queen hypothesis, they found that the prevalence, abundance and mean intensity of mites in sexual geckos was significantly higher than in asexuals sharing the same habitat.
+On the other hand, a study of mite infestations of a parthenogenetic gecko species and its two related sexual ancestral species found that, contrary to expectation based on the Red Queen hypothesis, the prevalence, abundance and mean intensity of mites in sexual geckos was significantly higher than in asexuals sharing the same habitat.
 Critics of the Red Queen hypothesis question whether the constantly changing environment of hosts and parasites is sufficiently common to explain the evolution of sexual reproduction.
-In particular, Otto and Nuismer presented findings showing that species interactions (e.g. host vs parasite interactions) usually select against sexual reproduction.
-They concluded that, even though the Red Queen hypothesis favors sex under certain circumstances, it alone does not account for the ubiquity of sex.
-Otto and Gerstein further stated that "it seems doubtful to us that strong selection per gene is sufficiently commonplace for the Red Queen hypothesis to explain the ubiquity of sex".
-Parker reviewed numerous genetic studies on plant disease resistance and failed to uncover a single example consistent with the assumptions of the Red Queen hypothesis.
+In particular, one study found that species interactions (e.g. host vs parasite interactions) usually select against sexual reproduction, and that even though the Red Queen hypothesis favors sex under certain circumstances, it alone does not account for the ubiquity of sex.
+A review of numerous genetic studies on plant disease resistance failed to uncover a single example consistent with the assumptions of the Red Queen hypothesis.

 In 2011, researchers used the microscopic roundworm Caenorhabditis elegans as a host and the pathogenic bacterium Serratia marcescens to generate a host–parasite coevolutionary system in a controlled environment, allowing them to conduct more than 70 evolution experiments testing the Red Queen hypothesis.
 They genetically manipulated the mating system of C. elegans, causing populations to mate either sexually, by self-fertilization, or a mixture of both within the same population.
 Then they exposed those populations to the S. marcescens parasite.
 It was found that the self-fertilizing populations of C. elegans were rapidly driven extinct by the coevolving parasites, while sex allowed populations to keep pace with their parasites, a result consistent with the Red Queen hypothesis.
 However, a study of the frequency of outcrossing in natural populations showed that self-fertilization is the predominant mode of reproduction in C. elegans, with infrequent outcrossing events occurring at a rate of around 1%.

 Although meioses that result in selfing are unlikely to contribute significantly to beneficial genetic variability, these meioses may provide the adaptive benefit of recombinational repair of DNA damages that arise, especially under stressful conditions.

-Currently, there is no consensus among biologists on the main selective forces maintaining sex.
-The competing models to explain the adaptive function of sex have been reviewed by Birdsell and Wills.